A model of a power steering mechanism

 res = engee.run( model_name ); # Расчет модели

 The graphs also compare the steering force when the power steering is on and off.
-When the power steering is switched off, the driver has to exert considerably more force without power steering to maintain a given steering angle.
+When the power steering is turned off, the driver needs to exert significantly more effort without the power steering in order to observe the set angle of rotation of the steering rack.

 plot(